entity-toolkit/entity/README.md

 $ python configure.py -debug --compiler=icc --precision=single
 ```

 > To see all the available configuration flags run `python configure.py -h`.

-Once the code is configured, and the `Makefile` is generated, you may _compile_ the desired code regime by running `make <REGIME>`.
+Once the code is configured, and the `Makefile` is generated in the specified path (by default it is `build/`), you may _compile_ the desired code regime by going into the `build` directory and running `make <REGIME>`.
 Currently we support the following regimes:

 * `ntt`: main regime for performance runs;
 * `test`: test regime that runs a series of unit tests.

 > Running `make all` or `make` will compile all the available regimes.

-After the compilation is successfull, you will find the corresponding executable called `<REGIME>.exec` in the `build/` directory.
+After the compilation is successfull, you will find the corresponding executable called `<REGIME>.exec` in the `bin/` directory (or whatever was specified during the configure).
 That's it!

+> Directories where the temporary compiled objects and executables go can be defined during the configure time using the flags `--build=<DIR>` and `--bin=<DIR>` correspondingly.
+By default if not specified the configure script assumes `--build=build/` and `--bin=bin/`.
+Passing the current directory for `--build` is a bad idea, as there are tons of temporary files generated at compile time, especially from `Kokkos` library.

 ## Note for developers